-As noted above, at least one reproduction not mentioned there was also produced.
+Also, as noted above, at least one reproduction not mentioned in the booklet was also produced.

-There probably were more lists including additional Rakusan designs sold by Foster which remain to be discovered.
+There had to have been more sales lists and business records including additional Rakusan designs sold by Foster which hopefully remain to be discovered.

 Less than half of Foster's reported Rakusan collection has yet been documented.